 In our new beautiful bubble, I worried about how my children would gain such exposure.
 Given the commonplace fear and ignorance we are seeing in our world, in our community, and even in our local schools, it is imperative to look inward and ask the hard questions.
-How comfortable are our youth when interfacing with other races, genders, and ethnicities?
-Do we have blind spots of our own?
+How comfortable are our youth when interfacing with races, genders, and ethnicities other than their own?
+Do we have blind spots we are unaware of?

 Now that I’ve been here a while, I know I’m not alone in my concern.
 When I mentioned my idea of using the performing arts to bridge this obvious diversity gap, my family, neighbors, and even strangers responded with a resounding note of support.
 There were also a fair share of warnings about how I’d have to compete for donations among the many impactful nonprofits on our island.
 My inner voice became too loud to ignore.

 In a bid to foster curiosity & connection, WEAVE aims to provide affordable all-ages access and exposure to multicultural representation in our performing arts programming and a destination for artists who deserve generous hospitality, fair compensation, and connection with their audience.
 We spent our first year giving Rolling Bay Hall a bit of a facelift, acquiring permits and licenses, establishing relationships with vendors, hosting cutting-edge theatre productions, and presenting music from Burkina Faso, Brazil, Scotland, and Latin America.
 Our community rallied.
 The passion of our volunteers sustained the organization for over a year.

 Now that we are hopefully in a post-pandemic phase, our goal is to make sure more people know we’re here.
 We’d like to create a huge family of WEAVERS of all kinds who are drawn to our mission, who understand the dire need for another venue on Bainbridge, who are passionate about fostering connection through art, and who agree that our teens could really use more exposure and safe spaces to spend their time.

 Our first season of performances all sold out.
 We had regulars at our weekly open mics.
 Theatre organizations were grateful to find a home for their non-mainstream productions.
 Clearly, WEAVE was filling a need.